 Canada Day Fireworks

-The Canada Day celebrations at Town Centre Park end with fireworks which blast off by Lafarge Lake at the south end of the park starting at 10 pm.
+The Canada Day celebrations at Town Centre Park usually end with fireworks which blast off by Lafarge Lake at the south end of the park starting at 10 pm.

 As the pyrotechnics are at Lafarge Lake, which isn’t huge, spectators can watch from all around the shore and the lights sparkle in the water’s reflection.
 It’s a beautiful show.